 Hoang Lien National Park

 The Hoang Lien National Park is located in the province and was upgraded from a nature reserve in 2006.
 It covers an area of 24.66 square kilometres (30 km2 is also mentioned in some references).
 The peak is Fan Si Pan, which, at 3,143 metres (10,312 ft) – the highest peak in Vietnam.
-In fact, the park contains heavy forests and a rich biodiversity.
-Due to agricultural production of ginger and other land uses, today only about 12 kilometres (7.5 mi) of the park has the forest.
+In fact, the park contains heavy forests and rich biodiversity.
+Due to the agricultural production of ginger and other land uses, today only about 12 kilometres (7.5 mi) of the park has the forest.
 1884 migrating raptors have been recorded in the national park.
-Raptors are a rarity in terms of numbers and the species varieties.
+Raptors are a rarity in terms of numbers and species varieties.

 French biologist Delacour made a survey in 1929.
 In addition, Theodore Roosevelt accompanied him on his expedition in Southeast Asia.
 In fact, he collected 48 mammal species for the Chicago Natural History Museum although most were shot.
 Sediments in the park date back to the Mesozoic era, whilst the granite is a Palaeocene intrusion.
 The northwestern boundary of the national park is made with a rugged boundary of marble and metamorphosed calcium carbonate.

 For more details about other provinces and cities of Vietnam, please follow this link.